CelticChristoph/cs458_commodity_viz_midterm/README.md

 7. Use the selection bar at the top of the screen to pick the commodity that you're interested in.
 ---

-Contributions can be checked at: https://github.com/CelticChristoph/cs458_commodity_viz_midterm/graphs/contributors Both members feel that contributions were evenly shared.
-If there are questions regarding this, we can gladly explain in person.

-A "broken" version of the website can be seen at: http://web.engr.oregonstate.edu/~carlsenc/cs458_midterm/

-Unfortunately the server (even with permissions set) appears to not allow us to host it there properly.
-Because of this, we will gladly demo the project if necessary.